Stuccoing Cinder Block After Rain: The SSD Moisture Guide

-Applying stucco to a saturated masonry wall is a gamble.
-If the block is too wet, the bond fails, and the stucco slides off.
-If it’s too dry, the block sucks the moisture out of the mix, causing cracking.
-This guide explains the science of the SSD (Saturated Surface Dry) condition and how to determine if your wall is ready for cement.
+Applying wet stucco to a saturated masonry wall is a massive gamble.
+If the block is too wet, the bond fails, and the heavy stucco slides right off.
+If the block is too dry, it acts like a sponge, sucking the moisture out of the mix and causing catastrophic cracking.
+This guide explains the science of the SSD (Saturated Surface Dry) condition and how to precisely determine if your wall is ready for cement.

 1. The Physics of Bonding: Why Moisture Matters

-Stucco adheres to cinder block (CMU) through a combination of mechanical keying and chemical bonding.
+Stucco adheres to cinder block through a combination of physical mechanical keying and chemical bonding.

-Too Wet: If the block is saturated, the pores are full of water.
-The new stucco cannot penetrate the surface to create a grip.
-This leads to "slumping" (sliding) and eventual delamination.
+- Too Wet: If the block is completely saturated, its internal pores are 100% full of water.
+The new wet stucco cannot penetrate the surface to create a grip.
+This leads to "slumping" (sliding down the wall) and eventual delamination.

-Too Dry: Cinder block is a sponge.
-If it is bone dry, it will instantly suck the hydration water out of your wet stucco.
-This "flash drying" stops the chemical cure, leaving you with a weak, crumbly coat.
+- Too Dry: Cinder block is a highly porous sponge.
+If it is bone dry and sitting in the hot sun, it will instantly suck the hydration water out of your wet stucco mix.
+This "flash drying" instantly stops the chemical cure, leaving you with a weak, powdery, crumbly coat that will flake off.

 Free Assessment